Get 10% off your first order:

 See answers to the FAQ about milk kefir below.

 Fermentation is a process that happens when you leave kefir grains in water or milk.
-Fermentation is a metabolic process where live cultures consume sugar and produce organic acids, gases and alcohol.
+Fermentation is a metabolic process where live cultures consume sugar and produce organic acids, gasses and alcohol.
 Traditionally we use fermentation to produce wine and beer, to preserve food (pickled vegetable, kimchi) and for lacto-fermentation (kefir, yogurt).

 Live cultures are essential